veekaybee/textedit/python_packaging_post.md

 This is a variable, and also, a complete piece of Python code.
 It looks deceptively simple - a string.
 But it's really also an object, because everything, even primitive data types, is an object.

 Objects are the building blocks of Python.
 You can create multiple objects that you bundle into a single executable file, known as a module.
 You can bundle several modules into a package.
+It gets a little more complicated when you also understand that packages and modules are also objects, but let's keep it pretty simple here.

 ![pythonmodel](img/model.png)